nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/choosing-how-to-import-data-in-the-nuxeo-platform.md

 **Features**

-[Nuxeo CSV](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-csv) makes use of the importer framework and provides a UI to upload a CSV file whose content will be used to map columns values to properties of created documents.
+[Nuxeo CSV](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-csv) uses the importer framework and provides a UI to upload a CSV file.
+The content of this file will be used to map columns values to properties of created documents.

 **Customization Language**